 While the university has moved to remote instruction and limited campus operations for the time being, we continue to serve our prospective students and families remotely.
 Contact us any time at firstname.lastname@example.org or by phone Monday through Friday from 9:00 a.m. to 5:00 p.m.
 LT time or continue working with your admissions counselor.

 On March 14th, after the Lithuanian government announced quarantine, LCC has moved all of their classes to an online format.
 While many of our students have decided to return to their home countries, 185 non-Lithuanians stayed in Lithuania.
-In fact, both Enns and Neumann residence halls are still buzzing with 140 students who decided to stay on campus until the end of the semester.
+In fact, both Enns and Neumann residence halls are still buzzing with 140 students who decided to stay on campus.
 For information and updates related to the virus and our university’s response, please see www.lcc.lt/coronavirus.

 Since testing conditions are now complicated, we understand that students have limited options to move forward with their applications.
 Therefore, for the summer of 2020 DUOLINGO is recommended as a temporary test of English proficiency for LCC admission instead of TOEFL or IELTS.
 The minimum pass score is 65.